A Walk to Sangha

 “Yes.
 But commandments need to be backed up with a willingness to sort through the details.
 Mindfulness practice helps you consider all the various principles to figure out what it the right thing for you to do.”
 The second monk paused beside the river overlooking where beavers had been active.
 There was no sign of the animals except their handiwork.
 All around the willow saplings had been chewed down to make the dam and lodge.

 “But many people try kill themselves impulsively.
-Even when people plan they are often unable to be very mindful they are in so much pain.
-Their lives just doesn’t feel worth living.
+Even when people plan they are often unable to be very mindful because they are in so much pain.
+Their lives just don't feel worth living.
 And maybe they aren't!”

 “Maybe not in that moment.
 But we have to remember that there is a path out of suffering.”
 They walked on and the older monk continued, “Here is where I think mindfulness guides us.
 It doesn’t just say ‘here is the commandment, follow it or you are a sinner.’
 It says, ‘Come into the present moment and see reality as it is.
 Don’t act in the heat of emotion.
 Pause, take it all in, then proceed based on your best understanding.
 And be prepared to change course based on what you observe and describe in your practice.’
 I think that anyone who can bring themselves rest in the breath for a some time each day can find meaning in life, and a way to avoid harming others or themselves even in a heated moment.
 To me that is the power of entering the moment non-judgmentally.”
 “I’m just not sure that people in such misery can find the moment!
 And who are we to say anything to them?”
 The first monk was feeling willful.

 “Ultimately, we are no one to say, of course.
-But the dharma itself says it all if we can somehow point it out.
+But the dharma itself says it all if we can somehow see it.
 The dharma has the power to illuminate someone who feels they are at the end of their rope.
 There is always more rope.”

 “And there is always more compassion.”
 The young monk laughed.
 She had arrived at a resting place for now and could put down her questions.
 The two monks trudged up the hill to the meditation room, pausing at the top to look over the valley with its sheltering mountains covered with snow that sparkled in the morning sunlight.
 Then they stepped inside the warm quiet room where their sangha had already gathered.